 If a proposal requires institutional financial commitments, the investigator should contact their college dean and department head to secure initial support.
-The dean’s office will then coordinate with the Associate Vice Presidents for Research (John Mester and Caroline Garcia) and Senior Vice President for Research to obtain the financial commitment.
+The dean’s office will then coordinate with the Associate Vice Presidents for Research (John Mester and Caroline Garcia) and Senior Vice President for Research (Kimberly Andrews Espy) to obtain the financial commitment.
 Requests for financial assistance should be made as soon as possible.
 Letters for financial commitment should also be coordinated through RDS during the drafting phase.

 For assistance on letters of support, please contact Research Development Services.
 Please note that in order to provide the best service, requests should be made at least 3 weeks prior to the deadline.